Galveston and Fort Bend County region Greater Coastal Community Action Council assistance programs.

 - GED (General Educational Development Certificate) is very important when it comes to employment.
 Regional services can help people prepare for this, including older adults.
 There are several components to it, such as Science, Language Arts-Writing, Social Studies, and Mathematics.

 - Local career counseling programs provide participants with workforce education, job placement advice, and other training opportunities.
-Case managers from Galveston County Community Action Council encourage this for adults in order to prepare them for smooth transition into certification programs and employment.
+Case managers from Greater Coastal Community Action Council encourage this for adults in order to prepare them for smooth transition into certification programs and employment.

 Applying for community action agency help in Galveston